A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Discussion

-Like in \citet{Watson.1983} or \citet{Granovetter.1978}, the objective of our research was not to predict any guidelines for resilient societies, but to illustrate the mechanism of collapse due to diminishing marginal returns of an increasingly complex society.
-We acknowledge that our approach to modelling collapse is highly conceptual, nevertheless our results underline the relevance of understanding the emergence and consequences of complexity in the resilience discourse.
+Like in \citet{Watson.1983} or \citet{Granovetter.1978}, the objective of our research was not to derive operational guidelines for building resilient societies, but to illustrate the mechanism of collapse due to diminishing marginal returns of an increasingly complex society.
+We acknowledge that our approach to modeling collapse is highly conceptual, nevertheless our results underline the relevance of understanding the emergence and consequences of complexity in the resilience discourse.

-In contrast to more economically spirited models, we do not include in our simple model any form of competition, economic externality, or resource depletion, which in the real world can be alternative or additional drivers of collapse.
-An additional important limitation of our model is that we incorporated no mechanism for reduction in bureaucracy beyond random state exploration in contrast to the automated increase in complexity due to shocks.
-However, one major argument in ~\citet{Tainter.1988} is that endogenous reduction of complexity as problem solution strategy is not observed in historical cases, at least it is not a dominant process.
-Instead we assume that the model's administration possesses characteristics of persistent power structures \citep{Acemoglu.2008}, which come into existence much more easily than they are removed.
-Further we compare the administration to expanding elite bureaucracies according to \citet{Parkinson.19.11.1955} and \citet{Weber.1922}.
-As an extension, it would be interesting to consider more complex dynamics of intra-generational and inter-generational mobility of social status and wealth and their respective change over time.
+One major critique of the model is the built-in ratchet effect, where administrators, once recruited, cannot convert back into productive labor force for $p_e = 0$.
+This results in a model where collapse is hardwired into the system.
+While this assumption is questionable for real-world scenarios, it serves to exemplify the following statement, which we believe encapsulates J. Tainter's theory: \textit{If the energy available to a system is limited, if a system is confronted with problems that occasionally require it to increase its complexity, if these increases in complexity have associated costs, and the system's complexity cannot be reduced; then, given enough time, the system will inevitably collapse.} The general validity of assuming persistent complexity is supported by ~\citet{Tainter.1988}, who argues that endogenous reduction of complexity as a problem-solving strategy is not observed in historical cases, at least not as a dominant process.
+Furthermore, the assumed persistence of complexity can be motivated by persistent power structures \citep{Acemoglu.2008}, which come into existence much more easily than they are removed.
+Finally, the administration depicted in this model can be compared to expanding elite bureaucracies according to \citet{Parkinson.19.11.1955} and \citet{Weber.1922}.
+It would be interesting to consider more complex dynamics of intra-generational and intergenerational mobility of social status and wealth and their respective changes over time.

+Unlike more economically spirited models, our simple model does not include any form of competition, economic externality, population growth, or resource depletion, which may be alternative or additional drivers of collapse in the real world.